 With disability applications, they cannot be paid more than $7,200 from your first check – which contains back pay from the determined onset of your disability to the month the determination was made.

 Generally, the rule is 25% of your back pay, but they cannot be paid more than $7,200 without a waiver from Social Security, which is only granted under exceptional circumstances.

 SSDI – final thoughts

 I want to close this by reminding you that SSDI is currently the most supportive program for people with disabilities in the United States, but that doesn’t mean that it is by any means ideal.

-The program provides income and insurance to successful applicants.
-SSDI provides income, insurance, and some incentives to work while you learn to live with and manage your disabling condition, and really get to know its long term effects.
+SSDI provides income, insurance, and some incentives to work while you learn to live with and manage your disabling condition, and really get to know its long-term effects.

 This is what we have, and it is far from ideal.
 However, it’s also a lot better than the nothing you would likely get otherwise.

 If you do apply for SSDI, I wish you the best of luck in filing your claim!